 Right until the key retainer for my front passenger caliper decided to abandon ship 😳

 Wife: “What was that noise?”

 Me: (steps on brake, listen to nasty nasty noises).
-“Crap!”
+“That’s not good!”

 A side of the road inspection revealed that the caliper was mostly being held in place with the wheel.
 Since we broke down near Odessa Mo, we started with the Oreily’s in town. and worked our way from there to an Advanced, Napa, and Finally a couple of Autozones.

-All the folks were real helpful, and in the end, we got the part we needed, But after all the phone calls (and trips to places with sketchy brakes, (Note to self, fix e brake)) I thought we were boned.
+All the folks were real helpful, and in the end, we got the part we needed, But after all the phone calls (and trips to places with sketchy brakes, (Note to self, fix emergency brake)) I thought we were going to be stuck.

 I’m not sure exactly why this dude took flight, but I picked up a spare in case this one takes off too!
 Thankfully, after 1200 more miles, it doesn’t appear to have moved (though it still fits in there “looser” than I’d like.